May 31st is International No Tobacco Day. Fight smoking positively

 5. Do you know why you smoke?

-7. Do members of your family smoke?
+7. Do your family members smoke?

-8. Do you smoke at work?
+8. Do they smoke at your work?

 9. Are you satisfied with your job and lifestyle?